Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Audio Processing

 \subsection{Mel Spectrogram}

-The first step to process the audio files to extract their different features is to compute the Short-Time-Fourier-Transform (STFT) with a Hanning window of 46ms (2048 samples at 44.1kHz sample rate) and an overlap of 50\%.
-Then, a mel-scaled filterbank of 80 triangular filters from 80Hz to 16kHz and the amplitudes magnitudes are scaled logarithmically to obtain the mel-spectrogram (MLS) of the audio file.
-We have used the \textit{librosa library} \cite{mcfee2015librosa} so, the mel-spectrogram can be computed directly giving these parameters.
-The MLS will be max-pooled by a factor of \textit{p} = 6 to give the Neural Network a manageable size input.
-The size of the MLS matrix is [P, N] with P being the number of frequency bins (that are equal to the number of triangular filters) and N the number of time frames.
-We name each MLS frame $\mathbf{x}_i$ with $i=1 \ldots N$.
+The first step of the pre-processing part is to extract the audio features.
+To do that, we first compute the the Short-Time-Fourier-Transform (STFT) with a Hanning window of 46ms (2048 samples at 44.1kHz sample rate) and an overlap of 50\% as Grill et al. proposed \cite{grill2015music}.
+Then, we obtain a mel-scaled filterbank of 80 triangular filters from 80Hz to 16kHz and we scale logarithmically the amplitude magnitudes to obtain the mel-spectrogram (MLS).
+We used the \textit{librosa} library \cite{mcfee2015librosa} to compute the mel-spectrogram.
+After obtaining the MLS, we apply a max-pooling of \textit{p} = 6 in the temporal dimension to give the Neural Network a manageable size input.
+The size of the MLS matrix is $P \times N$ with $P$ being the number of frequency bins (that are equal to the number of triangular filters) and $N$ the number of time frames.
+We define $\mathbf{x}_i$ with $i=1 \ldots N$ as the $i$-th frame of the MLS.